dhellmann/pymotw-3/source/cmd/index.rst

 *person*.
 Although the argument is optional to the command, there is a distinction between the command and the callback method.
 The method always takes the argument, but sometimes the value is an empty string.
-It is left up to the command processor to determine if an empty argument is valid, or do any further parsing and processing of the command.
+It is left up to the command handler to determine if an empty argument is valid, or do any further parsing and processing of the command.
 In this example, if a person's name is provided then the greeting is personalized.